unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 The module changes the operation of the Up/Down buttons by switching between two modes (using Menu/Ok).<BR>
 Pressing Menu (*MFD mode*), only the MFD screens are changed.<BR>
 Pressing Ok (*RCD330 mode*), both the MFD and RCD330 are changed (i.e. it sends extra messages for Next/Prev to the RCD330).<BR>
-Unfortunately, there is no way to stop the MFD being updated by using a CAN bus filter at the radio.<BR>
+Unfortunately, there is no way to stop the MFD being updated by using a CAN bus filter at the radio.
-Note: The 0x5c1 filter also changes the CAN DLC (length) from 1 to 8 for all button messages.

 My car only has an MFD (Midline, Multi Function Display) in the instrument cluster which does not use the Menu button, making it available for other uses.
 However, using the Ok button to switch modes is annoying, as it will still impact the MFD on several screens (in particular the speed alert).<BR>
 ![Golf Mk5 MFD](pics/MFD.png)